Being Intersex: What Model Hanne Gaby Odiele Wants You To Know

 In the past, when designers and brands have tried their hand at genderless collections, the result has often looked like boys with long hair in hyper-feminine dresses and nail polish, or women with shaved heads and severe features.
 Of course, gender nonconforming people are people with a multitude of personal styles, but dressing one gender up in the signifiers of the other falls flat, and feels like an opportunity missed.

 Galliano succeeded with this collection, though, because he brought his punk sensibility to pieces that felt removed from any notion of societal restriction.
-Dismantled and dissected tailoring, sheer shirts, embellished skirts, feathers, high-shine leather, and virtually no color — bar some electric blue platform heels and a blush pink trench coat — made for a show teeming with rebellion.
+Dismantled and dissected tailoring, sheer shirts and embellished skirts, feathers, high-shine leather and virtually no colour – bar some electric blue platform heels and a blush pink trench coat – made for a show teeming with rebellion.

-Mutiny is also the name of the Parisian house’s new fragrance — the first Galliano has put out during his four years at the helm.
-Continuing the brand’s legacy of authenticity, Galliano chose six rebels to be the faces of the campaign.
+Mutiny is also the name of the Parisian house’s new fragrance – the first Galliano has put out during his four years at the helm.
+Continuing the brand’s legacy of authenticity and deconstruction, Galliano chose six rebels to be the faces of the campaign.
 "Each represents their own expression of these multifaceted values: nonconformity, diversity and creativity," a brand statement reads.

 One of the six mutineers, Belgian model Hanne Gaby Odiele, also walked in the show, so who better to talk to about the collection, the fragrance, and the incoming revolution?